-Over the last decade, scaling your team in Eastern Europe has become an optimal way out of the talent shortage crisis.
+Over the last decade, scaling your team in Europe has become an optimal way out of the talent shortage crisis.
 The balance between workforce accessibility and service quality made the region one of the most attractive destinations for IT outsourcing.
-Eastern European tech specialists have solid experience in custom software development and can solve any specific technical challenge.
-One of the region’s hidden gems is Romania, the country with more than 190,000 skilled engineers.
-Thanks to the solid tech expertise of local teams, Romanian IT companies have earned a reputation as trusted services providers among clients from Western Europe and the US.
+CEE tech specialists have solid experience in custom software development and can solve any specific technical challenge.
+One of the region’s hidden gems is Romania, the country with more than 202,000 skilled engineers.
+Thanks to the solid tech expertise of local teams, Romanian IT companies have earned a reputation as trusted service providers among clients from Western Europe and the US.

 - Size of Romanian outsourcing vendors;

 - Key services provided;